Introduction

 Why This Matters for Your B2B Business in 2026

 Additionally, B2B buyers are more skeptical.
 They research on their own, often through multiple touchpoints.
 Organic search builds trust; paid ads can feel intrusive.
-A study by Gartner found that 80% of B2B buyers prefer to research independently before contacting a salesperson.
-Programmatic SEO aligns with this behavior.
+According to Gartner, 80% of B2B buyers prefer to research independently before contacting a salesperson.
+Programmatic SEO aligns perfectly with this behavior.

 💡Key Takeaway